Radeity/Spark-Proxy/README.md

   - Configure `reschedule.dst.executor` in `common.properties` which decides re-scheduler to internal or external executors.

+  - Replace `jarDir` in `TaskRunner` with example JAR path in external executor (will support auto-fetching later).

   - Launch worker first

   - Submit Spark application